Find Affordable College Courses

 Clemson, SC

-Clemson University ranked #9 on this year’s Best Civil Engineering Schools in the Southeast Region list.
-Located in the suburb of Clemson, Clemson is a public school with a fairly large student population.
+Clemson University landed the #9 spot in the 2023 rankings for the best civil engineering programs.
+Located in the suburb of Clemson, Clemson is a public college with a very large student population.

 Civil Eng majors at Clemson take out an average of $23,000 in student loans while working on their egree.
 This translates to an average monthly loan payment of $425, based on a 10-year repayment plan.

-West Virginia University Institute of Technology landed the #10 spot in the 2023 rankings for the best civil engineering programs.
+West Virginia University Institute of Technology did quite well in this year’s ranking of the best schools for civil engineering students.
+It came in at #10 on the list.
 West Virginia University Tech is a small public school located in the small city of Beckley.

 On average, civil eng graduates from West Virginia University Tech take out $26,000 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $341.

-Read full report on Civil Engineering at West Virginia University Institute of Technology
+Full Civil Engineering at West Virginia University Institute of Technology Report

 Best Civil Engineering Colleges by State